Welcome to Albin and Co Solicitors, specialising in

 Jane is a longstanding trustee of the Berkshire Carers’ Service.

 Alice joined Albin & Co Solicitors in December 2015 having previously worked in a Surrey law firm.
+Alice gained her Higher Rights of Audience in civil cases in 2017.

 In her spare time Alice enjoys running and travelling.